peteash10/art.peteashton.com/about.md

 permalink: about/
 ---

 I'm an artist based in Birmingham in the North West of Europe.
-My work centers on cameras as post-photographic data-capture devices with an interest in realising their output through mechanical/human gesture.
+My work centres on cameras as post-photographic data-capture devices with an interest in realising their output through mechanical/human gesture.

 Alongside this formal portfolio site, [I record the process of my work on Github](https://github.com/peteash10/) where you can find documentation and, where relevant, source materials and code.